theonesean/spb.li/now.md

 # What am I doing now?

-* finishing an undergraduate degree in computer science and philosophy at the University of Pittsburgh
+* floating around in the aether
 * researching the epistemology and history of text
 * teaching *Big Ideas in Computing and Information*, a first-year introduction to programming and computational thinking, at the University of Pittsburgh
 * being righteously angry about racism and white supremacy